fieldse/example-repo/exercises.md

 ### Removing unwanted things

-- [ ] Git rm: remove files from repo
+- [ ] Git rm: remove files from tracking
+- [ ] Git rm --cached: Remove and keep: remove files from tracking, but keep a local copy
+- [ ] Stashing: temporarily stash all changes
+- [ ] Apply stash: re-apply previously stashed changes
 - [ ] Gitignore: add ignore for things you don't want to be checked in

+## Branches

+- [ ] Delete a branch

 ### Reset and reverting

 - [ ] Soft reset: Undoing changes but leaving files staged
 - [ ] Hard reset: Undoing changes and not leaving staged changes
 - [ ] Hard Reset: to a specific commit
-  - Q: What happens here if we made a mistake?
-How do we get back to a good state?
 - [ ] Revert a change
 - [ ] Entirely reset your branch to the state of a remote branch
+  - Q: What happens here if we made a mistake with a reset?
+How do we get back to a good state?